 Per the folks at the University of Florida Institute of Food and Agricultural Sciences Gardening Solutions, a one-inch length of fresh turmeric root equals one tablespoon fresh grated, or one teaspoon ground.

 Can you imagine yourself whipping up a batch of curry with fresh turmeric from your garden?
 And how about enjoying the cost savings of propagating your next crop from the tubers you harvest this season?
-And think of the thoughtful gifts you can make by drying and bottling your golden spice for friends and family!
+Think of the thoughtful gifts you can make by drying and bottling your golden spice for friends and family!

 Turmeric Red Lentil Soup with Kale